 In an Intel Newsroom blog post dated March 18, Intel announced its plans to collaborate with the US Department of Energy (DOE), along with Intel’s partners Argonne National Labs and Cray, to deliver the first supercomputer named “Aurora” which will yield performance of one exaFLOP.
 An exaFLOP is a quintillion floating point operations per second.

-The convergence of artificial intelligence and high-performance computing at extreme computing scale being the main aim of this development.
-This would be carried out with the help of a future generation of the Intel Xeon Scalable processor, Intel’s Xe computes architecture, a future generation of Intel Optane DC Persistent Memory, and Intel’s One API software.
+The convergence of artificial intelligence and high-performance computing at an extreme computing scale is the main aim of this development.
+This would be carried out with the help of a future generation of the Intel Xeon Scalable processor, Intel’s Xe computer architecture, a future generation of Intel Optane DC Persistent Memory, and Intel’s One API software.

 Moreover, Cray’s next-generation supercomputer system, code-named “Shasta,” is optimized for Intel architecture and includes Cray’s Slingshot high-performance scalable interconnect.
 The Shasta software stack along with more than 200 cabinets will be made use of in Aurora optimized for Intel architecture.